Jackieto/Text-Dragons/README.md

 <h1> Features planned for the future </h1>

-* Player and monster levels, this meaans making a XP system.
+* Player and monster levels, this means making a XP system.

 * Zones, diferents zones means diferents monsters.